-3.5 Quick Create
+5.1.1 Quick Create

-The number of physical drives in the RAID subsystem determines the RAID levels that can be implemented within the Raid Set.
-You can create a Raid Set associated with exactly one Volume Set.
-The user can change the RAID level, Capacity, Volume Initialization Mode and Stripe Size.
-A hot spare option is also created depending upon the existing configuration.
-Tick on the Confirm The Operation and click on the Submit button in the Quick Create screen, the Raid Set and Volume Set will start to initialize.
+The number of physical drives in the RAID subsystem determines the RAID levels that can be implemented with the Raid Set.
+This feature allows user to create a Raid Set associated with exactly one Volume Set.
+User can change the Raid Level, Capacity, Volume Initialization Mode and Stripe Size.
+A hot spare can also be created depending upon the existing configuration.